Far-Right Social Media Personalities Headed To The White House

 President Trump on Thursday is hosting a social media summit with some of his biggest social media supporters and some lawmakers.
 Facebook and Twitter have reportedly been excluded from the summit.

-This comes at a time when the president, an enthusiastic user of social media — especially Twitter which he often deploys to rally his base — has been criticizing the social media platforms, accusing them of silencing those who support him.
+This comes at a time when the president, an enthusiastic user of social media — especially Twitter, which he often deploys to rally his base — has been criticizing the social media platforms, accusing them of silencing those who support him.

 One guest, a Twitter user who goes by CarpeDonktum, said that when he got the email invitation to the White House, he thought it might be spam.